LarvixON-ZPI/larvixon-documentation/src/content/docs/project/team.md

 The project serves not only to develop an advanced diagnostic system but also to:

-- apply machine learning knowledge in practice
+- Apply machine learning knowledge in practice
-- develop teamwork skills in software development
+- Develop teamwork skills in software development
-- learn the full software development lifecycle
+- Learn the full software development lifecycle
-- combine computer science with medical applications
+- Combine computer science with medical applications
-- manage an IT project from concept to deployment
+- Manage an IT project from concept to deployment

 ---